harshavardhands/harshavardhands.github.io/_posts/2026-04-23-api-vs-mcp-guide.md

 date: 2026-04-23
 excerpt: "Understand the difference between APIs and MCP, and how MCP enables AI-driven integrations."
 ---
-# From APIs to MCP: A Beginner-Friendly Guide

 If you already understand APIs, you’re halfway there.